YasiruWickramaratne/full-stack-course/README.md

+# Full-Stack Open

-# Full-Stack Open Exercises
+Welcome Yasiru's Full-Stack Open Course Exercises Repository!

-Structure:
+This repo contains all my exercises, organized by part:

+- **part0/** – Fundamentals of Web apps
-- part0/
+	- 0.4-new-notes-diagram.md
-- part1/
+	- 0.5-single-page-app-diagram.md
-- part2/
+	- 0.6-single-page-new-note-diagram.md

-...
+- **part1/** – To be added
+- **part2/** – To be added
+- **Par3/**  – To be added

-See each subfolder for exercise instructions.
+Each subfolder has its own README or `.md` with exercise instructions.

+Cheers!